pythoneast/b12_assignment/README.md

 <b>First problem</b>

 <ol>
-  <li>There are 2 separate SQL query blocks for MySQL and SQLite3 in the file named 'first_task.sql'.
-MySQL has more data types and functionality.</li>
+  <li>There are 2 separate SQL query blocks for MySQL and SQLite3 in the file named 'first_task.sql'.</li>
 </ol>

 <b>Second problem</b>